Thursday, October 11, 2007

 9. John Milloy re-elected in Kitchener, comfortably it looks.
 Way to go John.
 Sorry I could not donate this year (from Alberta!)

 10. 10:45 PM (ET) Dalton McGuinty is on stage to make his speech.
 A good speech.
 Concise and effective.
 Forward-looking.
 Grateful.
 High Road.
 Generous in tone.
 Humble as well.
 Just right.
-Trying to close it off in time for the

 Liberal Majority.
 Stability.
 No chaos.
 Solid economy.
 More challenges ahead.
 A good man and team in charge, to take them on further.